department-of-veterans-affairs/va.gov-team/platform/testing/end-to-end/vsp-cypress-resources.md

-# Cypress Resources Overview & Guide
+# Cypress Resources Reference Guide

-This guide is a comprehensive guide of Cypress related resources currently active within VSP (as of 11/2020).
+This guide is a comprehensive guide of Cypress related resources currently active within VSP.

 The following helpers and mocks are currently used within Cypress tests on `vets-frontend`.
 In addition to their directories, the purpose, an import method, and a reference of the function is supplied.